Yudi/DiscordChatExporter/.docs/Scheduling-Linux.md

 # This will export your chat.
 # If unable to do so, the script will exit.
 if ! ./DiscordChatExporter.Cli.sh export -t "$TOKEN" -c "$CHANNEL_ID" -f "$EXPORT_FORMAT" -o "$FILENAME.tmp"; then
-  echo "Failed to export chat."
+  echo "Failed to export chat.
+Exiting." exit 1 fi
-  exit 1
-fi